-Fair trade connects farmers in the Global South (Latin America & the Carribbean, Africa & the Middle East, Asia and Asia Pacific) with businesses and consumers in the US—and all of the traders and manufacturers in between.
+Fair trade connects farmers in Latin America & the Caribbean, Africa & the Middle East, Asia and Asia Pacific with businesses and consumers in the US—and all of the traders and manufacturers in between.
 We specifically work with producers outside of the US who grow products like bananas, coffee and cocoa.

 How does Fairtrade work?

 Fairtrade puts more money into the hands of farmers and workers through a unique pricing model, sets and monitors rigorous standards at every step of the supply chain, supports producers through local and regional expert networks, and creates demand for ethical goods in countries like the US.

 Why do we need fair trade?

 Farming is the single largest industry in the world—employing over one billion people.
 Yet, many farmers live on $2 per day.
 This is not enough.
 Poverty is the root of many social and economic injustices that people in agricultural and rural communities face.

 This problem is not new.
 The injustices that farmers face exist because of historical inequalities and injustices, many of which were solidified during the Colonial era and continue to the present day.

 The system basically uses trade as a tool, making trade fair to achieve a bigger dream, a bigger goal, and it's all about communities, about better living conditions, giving back to the farmers and putting them on the world map.Gabrielle Oti, Papua New Guinea

 Make fair trade part of your everyday life.
 Find out how you can get involved in the movement to make trade equitable and sustainable.Join the movement